 The second will be the capital gains tax on your profit of $158,170 (the difference between the $200,000 purchase price and the $358,170 sales price).
 Assume a 20% rate and this amount is $31,634.

 The third is tax on the recapture of depreciation of $65,400 taken on the Duplex.
 This rate is 25% and the tax is $16,350.

 I will explain Depreciation Recapture later.
-For now, just understand that there is a 25% tax on the amount of depreciation taken on an investment property when you sell it.
+For now, just understand that the amount of depreciation taken is now taxed as Ordinary Income, up to a maximum rate of 25% when you sell the property.

 Remember that you deferred $50,000 Capital Gains tax on the original $250,000 in profit.
-And you used one-fifth of that profit to re-invest in this property.
-Now you are selling this property, so one-fifth of the deferred taxes are now due.
+And you used one-fifth of that $250,000 profit to re-invest in this property.
+Now you are selling this property, so one-fifth of the taxes that you deferred are now due.